 The Company has generated positive cash flow from operations since the public offering of its common stock in November 1985.
 The Company does not attempt to match the duration and timing of asset maturities with those of liabilities; rather, it manages its portfolio with a view towards maximizing total return with an emphasis on after-tax income.
-With combined cash and short-term investments of \$788.5 million at December 31, 2019 as well as a \$50 million revolving credit facility, the Company believes its cash flow from operations is adequate to satisfy its liquidity requirements without the forced sale of investments.
+With combined cash and short-term investments of \$724.1 million at December 31, 2020 as well as a \$50 million revolving credit facility, the Company believes its cash flow from operations is adequate to satisfy its liquidity requirements without the forced sale of investments.
 Investment maturities are also available to meet the Company's liquidity needs.
 However, the Company operates in a rapidly evolving and often unpredictable business environment that may change the timing or amount of expected future cash receipts and expenditures.
 Accordingly, there can be no assurance that the Company's sources of funds will be sufficient to meet its liquidity needs or that the Company will not be required to raise additional funds to meet those needs or for future business expansion, through the sale of equity or debt securities or from credit facilities with lending institutions.

-Net cash provided by operating activities for the year ended December 31, 2019 was \$519.7 million, an increase of \$136.2 million compared to the year ended December 31, 2018.
-The increase was primarily due to an increase in premium collections, partially offset by an increase in payments for losses and loss adjustment expenses and operating expenses.
-The Company utilized the cash provided by operating activities during the year ended December 31, 2019 primarily for the payment of dividends to its shareholders and net purchases of investment securities.
+Net cash provided by operating activities for the year ended December 31, 2020 was \$605.6 million, an increase of \$85.9 million compared to the year ended December 31, 2019.
+The increase was primarily due to a decrease in payments for losses and loss adjustment expenses, partially offset by a decrease in collections from reinsurers on reinsurance recoverables, an increase in payments for income taxes and a decrease in premium collections net of premium refunds.
+The Company utilized the cash provided by operating activities during the year ended December 31, 2020 primarily for the net purchases of investment securities and payment of dividends to its shareholders.

-The following table presents the estimated fair value of fixed maturity securities at December 31, 2019 by contractual maturity in the next five years.
+The following table presents the estimated fair value of fixed maturity securities at December 31, 2020 by contractual maturity in the next five years.

 Fixed Maturity Securities

-Fixeu M aturity Securities

-(Amour its in thousands)
+(Amounts in thousands)

-Due in one year or less \$ 93,758
+Due in one year or less \$ 246,708

-Due after one year through two years 200,646
+Due after one year through two years 376,850

-Due after two years through three years 196,258
+Due after two years through three years 213,301

-Due after three years through four years 87,951
+Due after three years through four years 52,459

-Due after four years through five years 75,954
+Due after four years through five years 50,457

-\$ 654,567
+\$ 939,775